gateio/gateapi-csharp/docs/UnifiedApi.md

 <a name="createunifiedloan"></a>
 # **CreateUnifiedLoan**
-> void CreateUnifiedLoan (UnifiedLoan unifiedLoan)
+> UnifiedLoanResult CreateUnifiedLoan (UnifiedLoan unifiedLoan)

 Borrow or repay